SaiNikitha05/SmartNotificationSystem-1/README.md

 # Smart Notification System (Phase 1)

-🔔 Notification System – Java Project Overview
+## Notification System – Java Project Overview

 This project is a basic Java application designed to deepen my understanding of SOLID principles and low-level design (LLD) patterns.

-It takes user input: name, preferred communication mode (SMS, WhatsApp, or Email), and the relevant contact info.
+Takes user input: name, preferred communication mode (SMS, WhatsApp, or Email), and the relevant contact info.

 Sends a notification message based on the selected mode.